Learn more about how the Cal Poly Humboldt Library can help

 Annotated Bibliographies

 Annotated bibliographies include a full citation for a source, followed by a short annotation or summary of the source and how it is relevant to the research topic.
-Zotero does not have a feature for generating annotated bibliographies, but this is not a problem because you can still use it to generate the citation!
+Zotero only has auto-generating annotated bibliographies for three styles (MLA, APA, & Chicago notes), but you likely won't find it to be more convenient or faster (and in fact, the Chicago version has some formatting issues you may need to clean up).

 Instructions